-Turn family screen time into actual face time by camping at a Half Moon Bay campground…
+Turn screen time into actual family face time by camping at a Half Moon Bay campground and RV Park…

 Nothing connects or reconnects a family as fast as when they can power off the electronics and experience nature.

 To help your family unplug, we have created a list of what we think are some of the top campgrounds and RV Parks in Half Moon Bay.
 Whether you fancy tent, trailer or RV, there is a campground for just about any fellow explorer.
 Even if you just want to unplug a little, we list RV Parks that have plenty of creature comforts too!